Appreciated the safety briefs given the challenging terrain and the information on local spots – I felt I learned a lot about the area too.

 Q: Are airport transfers included?

-A: Yes, every holiday includes return transfers from the specified Airport during a specified Transfer Window.
+A: Yes.
+Return transfers from Venice Marco Polo Airport during a specified Transfer Window.
 We’ll be waiting for you as you exit security wearing red Brevet T-Shirts – you won’t miss us!

 Can’t make the transfer window?
 Check out these Transfer Options to work out your travel plan.